folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Source.** Name of the user who created the record.
 *   **Name.** Name of the group.
 *   **Code.** Code for the group.
 *   **Fiscal year.** Name of the twelve-month period your library uses to manage its finances.
 The current fiscal year displays as the default.
 Use the drop down list to select a different fiscal year.
+The financial summary information displays for the fiscal year selected.
 *   **Status.** Status of the group: Active, Inactive, Frozen.
-*   **Allocated.** Total amount allocated across all funds with a budget for the fiscal year that are associated with the group.
-*   **Unavailable** Total amount unavailable across all funds with a budget for the fiscal year that are associated with the group.
-*   **Available.** Total amount available across all funds with a budget for the fiscal year that are associated with the group.
 *   **Acquisition units.** All acquisition units assigned to the group.
+*   **Description.** Description of the group.

+**Financial Summary**

+**Funding Information**
+*   **Initial allocation.** The amount of the first allocation made to a budget, summarized for all fund budgets for the group.
+*   **Increase in allocation.** The sum of all allocation transaction amounts, not including the initial allocations, made **to** all fund budgets for the group.
+*   **Decrease in allocation.** The sum of all allocation transaction amounts, not including the initial allocations, made **from** all fund budgets for the group.
+*   **Total Allocated.** The sum of all allocated amounts across all fund budgets for the fiscal year selected that are associated with the group (initial allocation plus increase in allocation minus decrease in allocation).
+*   **Net transfers.** Total net transfer amount for all fund budgets for the fiscal year selected that are associated with the group.
+*   **Total funding.** The **Total allocated** amount plus the **Net transfers** amount.
+*   **Cash Balance.** The **Total funding** amount minus the **Expended** amount.

+**Financial activity and overages**
+*   **Encumbered.** The sum of encumbrance transaction amounts against all fund budgets for the group during the fiscal year selected.
+*   **Awaiting Payment.** The sum of pending payment transaction amounts against all fund budgets for the group during the fiscal year selected.
+*   **Expended.** The sum of payment transaction amounts minus credit transaction amounts against all fund budgets for the group during the fiscal year selected.
+*   **Unavailable** Total amount unavailable across all fund budgets for the group during the fiscal year selected, calculated as the sum of the encumbered, awaiting payment, and expended amounts..
+*   **Available balance.** Total amount available across all fund budgets for the group during the fiscal year selected, calculated as **Total funding** amount minus the **Unavailable** amount.
+Note: In this version of FOLIO, negative available balances display as zero.
+For example, if the allowed expenditure field for the budget is blank, then there are no restrictions on how much can be expended against the budget.
+If transactions have processed that exceed the total funding amount by $100, then the amount in the Available balance will display as zero rather than negative ($100).
+Negative balance amounts will display in a future version of the system.
 #### Fund

 The Fund table contains the following columns: